What You Can Expect During Your Home Build

 The home building timeline has many different stages and factors involved with it.
 And how long your home build will take depends on various factors – such as budget, weather, availability of materials and labour, and more.

 If you’re thinking about building a home, it is critical to understand every aspect of the timeline, the costs involved and how to pick the right contractor for the build.
 If you’re wondering how long it takes to build a home, you’ve reached the right place.
 Here’s everything you need to know about the home-building timeline.

 A Step-By-Step Guide to a Home Building Timeline

 The average time to complete a home build is one year from design to construction.
 Of course, this timeline can vary depending on the housing type, the geographic region, the current real estate market, and more.

 Most home builds begin within roughly one month after obtaining permits.
-The first step is to work with a builder or realtor to purchase property, then design your house, and then get the correct licenses and permits.
+The first step is to work with a builder or realtor to purchase property, design your house, and get the correct licenses and permits.
 Once that is all done, the construction of your home can begin.